pi0/nuxt-server-assets/README.md

 # Nuxt server files

+> [!NOTE]
+> Examples in this guide are tailored for using with Vercel functions.

 ## Using server assets

 You can use [server assets](https://nitro.unjs.io/guide/assets#server-assets) to include files into the production bundle.